What is an Asset Acquisition?

 What factors are taken into consideration?

 There are many complex factors to consider in an asset acquisition.
-The buyer only acquires the assets and liabilities it identifies and agrees to acquire and assume, subject to any liabilities imposed on the buyer as a matter of law.
+The buyer only acquires the assets and liabilities it identifies and agrees to acquire and assume, subject to any liabilities imposed on the buyer as a matter of law or condition.
 This is fundamentally different from a stock acquisition or merger where the buyer acquires all the assets and liabilities (including unknown or undisclosed liabilities) of the target company as a matter of law.

 The ability to pick and choose specific assets and liabilities provides the buyer with flexibility.
 The buyer does not waste money on unwanted assets and there is less risk of the buyer assuming unknown or undisclosed liabilities.
 However, this also makes asset acquisitions more complex because the buyer has to spend time identifying the assets and liabilities it wishes to acquire and assume.

 Further, the acquirer and target company must agree on how the purchase price is to be allocated among the assets in the deal.
 The United States Internal Revenue Code dictates that the purchase price be allocated using the “residual method,” which allocates the purchase price among the assets equal to their fair market value with any remaining balance being applied to goodwill.
-The acquirer and target company both report the same agreed upon purchase price allocation using Form 8594 on their respective tax returns.
+The acquirer and target company both report the same agreed-upon purchase price allocation using Form 8594 on their respective tax returns.

 How are asset acquisition strategies used?